vitorxfs/task-api/README.md

 # task-api
-A task manager api in nodeJS using express and mongoose.
+A task manager api for a NodeJS course.
+Made with express and mongoose.